drand/drand/README.md

     signature can be verified against the distributed public key that was computed with the DKG.

+### Private Randomness

+In this mode, the client generates a private/public key pair and encrypts the public key towards the server's public key using the ECIES encryption scheme.
+Upon reception of the request, the server produces 32 random bytes locally (using Go's `crypto/rand` interface), and encrypts back the randomness to the client's public key.

 ## Installation

 Drand can be installed via [Golang](https://golang.org/) or [Docker](https://www.docker.com/).